 Online Master of Computer Science

-Offered through an innovative partnership between Coursera and Arizona State University’s School of Computing and Augmented Intelligence, the online Master of Computer Science (MCS) is designed for students looking to expand their knowledge of computer science or computation.
-In this program, you’ll gain a deep understanding of advanced topics, like AI, cybersecurity and big data, while strengthening your new skills through real-world projects.
+Offered through Arizona State University’s School of Computing and Augmented Intelligence, the online Master of Computer Science (MCS) is designed for those interested in expanding their knowledge of computer science and computation.
+In this program, you’ll gain an advanced understanding of topics such as artificial intelligence, cybersecurity and big data, while strengthening your skills through technical projects.

 Quick facts